STUDENTS on the RIVER

 • importance of water quality

-• wildlife in the watershed
+• wildlife/plant life in the watershed

-• artistic explorations in the Merced River watershed
+• artistic explorations in the Merced River watershed or generally in nature

 Send questions and submissions to Film Contest Coordinator, Kristina Rylands, at kristinarylands@gmail.com.